 These vibrant autumn bloomers are easy to care for and come in many different colours and sizes, making them a great choice for any garden or fall planter project.
 They also happen to be affordable and, with the proper care, can last quite a while.

-Many people just buy a potted mum in the fall and toss it away after its blooms are finished, but with a little care and know-how, you can overwinter mums and even propagate them, so that mum you bought in the fall can keep brightening your garden year after year.
+Many people just buy a potted mum in the fall and toss it away after its blooms are finished.
+With a little care and know-how, you can actually overwinter mums and even propagate them so that mum flowers you bought in the fall can keep brightening your garden year after year.

 Why Grow Hardy Mums?